xiaohanchi/COCA/README.md

     #> # A tibble: 1 × 6
     #>    case n.stage2   Ce1    c0 Power TypeI
     #>   <dbl>    <dbl> <dbl> <dbl> <dbl> <dbl>
-    #> 1     2       38 0.771  0.84  0.91   0.1
+    #> 1     2       38 0.771  0.84 0.914   0.1

-This code may take a while… (Note: In my own implementation, I used high-performance computing clusters and parallel computing to accelerate the process.)
+This code may take a while to run… (Note: In my own implementation, I used high-performance computing clusters and parallel computing to accelerate the process.)
 For illustration, consider using a smaller number of replicates (e.g., `n.simu = 100`).
 Once completed, we obtained the optimal stage 2 sample size of 38, along with design cutoffs
-$C_{e1}=0.7710$ and $c_0=84$, as reported in our paper.
+$C_{e1}=0.7710$ and $c_0=0.84$, as reported in our paper.

 ##### 3. Run COCA Design